k0retux/fuddly/docs/source/tutorial.rst

 command ``reload_data_model`` at the ``FuzzShell`` prompt.

-If you also want to modify the target abstraction or operators or probes, ..., you have to reload every fuddly subsystem.
+If you also want to modify the target abstraction or operators or probes, ..., you have to reload every fuddly subsystems.
 To do so, you only need to issue the command ``reload_all``.

 Now, imagine that you want to switch to a new target already